aestovall/TLSLeAF/README.md

 `scales` are the three octree sizes at which normals are computed for the leaf wood classification.
 The values here MUST align with those of the classifier imported into the environment - in the case of TLSLeAF, `rf_model`.

-`vox.res` is the resolution of the voxelization for normalizing density of leaf angle measurments.
+`voxRes` is the resolution of the voxelization for normalizing density of leaf angle measurments.
 Laboratory test show 0.1 or 10 cm to be an appropriate resolution for this step, but the parameter may be set to a more coarse resolution (e.g. 1 m) if desired.

 `minVoxDensity` is the minimum number of measurments per voxel that are required to retain a voxel.
-Default is 5 measurments, but should be adjusted depending on the voxel resolution (`vox.res`).
+Default is 5 measurments, but should be adjusted depending on the voxel resolution (`voxRes`).

 `superDF` is a logical option (`TRUE`/`FALSE`) to have the intermediate and final output of TLSLeAF be saved in the environment as a `TLSLeAF.class`.
 The `TLSLeAF.class` has the following structure (class):